OmicsoftDocs/ArraySuiteDoc/docs/tutorials/Land Explorer/Land Views/Gene Level Views/RNASeqSomaticMutation.md

 ![LandPortal_login_png](../../images/RNASeqSomatic.png)

-The x-Axis shows the percent of mutant samples, while the samples are grouped on the X-axis by the grouping column.
+The X-axis shows the percent of mutant samples, while the samples are grouped on the X-axis by the grouping column.
 Only groups with any mutations available in that gene will be plotted in the view.

 Use the Sample Tab to change filtering options on the samples (or to change grouping).
 Use the Mutation tab to filter for specific Amino Acid mutation (OS_AAMutation), Annotation Type (i.e non-synonymous via OS_AnnotationType) and more.
 For more information on filtering in Land Explorer, please see the [filtering guide](../../Using Land Explorer/Filters/Filters.md)